 In other words, the proliferation of nonfarm uses on farmland represents a growing threat to the viability of agriculture in Oregon, which endangers the economic and cultural values farming brings to the state.

-The following sections provide general background on land use law for farmland, explore conflicts due to nonfarm uses on farmland, and offer policy suggestions for reducing these threats to agriculture.
+The following sections provide general background on land use law for farmland, explore conflicts due to nonfarm uses on farmland.

+Last but certainly not least, we offer policy suggestions for reducing these threats to agriculture.